festvox/festvox/src/falcon/Judith.md

 #### 10 July 2020

-<mark> When the story begins she has been with Falcon for 6 years and has been working with them for around 5 years. </mark>
+> When the story begins she has been with Falcon for 6 years and has been working with them for around 5 years.
 She really enjoys her time with Falcon.
 She learnt a lot during the 6 years.
-<mark> It is also during these 6 years that she found out about alien life and interstellar travel. </mark>
+> It is also during these 6 years that she found out about alien life and interstellar travel.